Boundary behavior of continuous-state interacting multi-type branching processes with immigration: Behavior at the boundary

-\end{proof} It's worth noting that when $d=2$, our Theorem \ref{attainment behavior} improves \citep[Theorem 2.2]{cattiaux2010competitive} in two ways: 1). we allow interactions that are of a mixed type; 2). even for the cooperative interaction case, our conditions are significantly weaker than their ``balance condition'' (see \citep[Equation (2.5)]{cattiaux2010competitive}).
+So $\tilde{U}(t)$ is Harris recurrent in $\mathbb{R}^{d}$ under condition (1) or (2).
+The assertion is proved. \end{proof} It's worth noting that when $d=2$, our Theorem \ref{attainment behavior} improves \citep[Theorem 2.2]{cattiaux2010competitive} in two ways: 1). we allow interactions that are of a mixed type; 2). even for the cooperative interaction case, our conditions are significantly weaker than their ``balance condition'' (see \citep[Equation (2.5)]{cattiaux2010competitive}).